The material editor is opened when double-clicking on an asset of type “material” (with the “.pkma” file extension) inside the content browser.

-IMPORTANT: In v2.4, those shaders are only used for rendering in PK-Editor and any engine integration using PK-SampleLib’s RHI implementation.
+IMPORTANT: Currently, those shaders are only used for rendering in PK-Editor and any engine integration using PK-SampleLib’s RHI implementation.
 Those shaders will not be exported to the game engine, so the integrators will have to re-create those materials in the final game engine.

-When in the “Source” view mode, saving (Ctrl+S) will trigger an asynchronous shader compilation of all shader permutations (there will be a lot, depending on the number of rendering features in the material).
+When in the “Source” view mode, saving (Ctrl+S) will trigger an asynchronous shader compilation of the currently used shaders permutations (this is determined by the number of renderers using this material in opened effect editors).

-Writing custom shaders often come with errors.
+Writing custom shaders often comes with errors.
 Two additional views are available to inspect those:

 - PreprocessorIn -> Final generated shader, passed to mcpp